-“A lot of these kids that are outside of the communities are suffering a loss of identity, loss of culture and loss of connection to family,” said Innu Grand Chief Gregory Rich.
+“A lot of these kids that are outside of the communities are suffering a loss of identity, loss of culture and loss of connection to family,” said Innu Nation Grand Chief Gregory Rich.

-In fact, elders and community members told leadership not to even attend the apology said Rich.
+In fact, elders and community members told leadership not to even attend the apology, said Rich.

-She said when she finally got to go home she barely spoke her own language and her parents didn’t speak any English.
+Andrew said when she finally got to go home she barely spoke her own language and her parents didn’t speak any English.

-But Andrew believes the impact on her people started before the residential school era when they were forced to settle where they are now in the 1960s.
+But Andrew believes the impact on her people started before the residential school era, when they were forced to settle where they are now in the 1960s.